 And as the cost of incidents continues to rise (up 15% since 2020), the question you have to ask is, why wouldn’t everyone want to avoid security incidents?
-Why wouldn’t everyone want to do threat modeling?
+Why wouldn’t everyone want to implement this cost-saving practice?

 We have some insights into why threat modeling adoption isn’t at or near 100% of the target market.
-From the Threat Modeling Tools Report 2023, we see four hurdles slowing down threat modeling adoption: 1) integration issues, 2) cost, 3) complexity and 4) lack of in-house expertise.
+From the Threat Modeling Tools Report 2023, we see four hurdles slowing down threat modeling adoption, including:

 For the most part, integration is no longer an issue.
 There are threat modeling tools on the market today that integrate seamlessly into the DevOps pipeline.